UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Experiments

+{\bf Effect of other tri-modal aligned encoders.} We also demonstrate that our model remains effective when using other existing tri-modal aligned encoders, including ImageBind~\cite{girdhar2023imagebind} and LanguageBind~\cite{zhu2023languagebind}.
+We apply the same sampling strategy used for ONE-PEACE to extract features for a fair comparison.
+As shown in Table~\ref{tab:bind}, our AT model consistently outperforms the Naive Multi-Task (Base) model across all three tasks when using both encoders.
+Besides, we can see that the proposed task-specific experts (TE) and the language-aware classification head (LCH) maintain their remarkable effectiveness.
+Therefore, our model does not rely on the specific encoder~\cite{wang2023one}, rather, the semantically well-aligned embeddings are what support the effectiveness and flexibility of our model.
+We note that since the architecture and training strategy of ONE-PEACE~\cite{wang2023one} uniquely emphasize modality interaction and fine-grained understanding, along with the visual encoder fine-tuned on Kinetics-400~\cite{carreira2017quo}, it leads to superior encoding performance compared to the other tri-modal encoders.

-{\bf Audio-visual fusion for TAL and SED.} We also verify the effectiveness of audio-visual fusion for TAL and SED tasks in~\cref{subtab:fusion}.
-We use the single-task model (row 1 in~\cref{tab:multitask}) for each task to conduct the experiments.
+{\bf Audio-visual fusion for TAL and SED.} We also verify the effectiveness of audio-visual fusion for TAL and SED tasks in Table~\ref{subtab:fusion}.
+We use the single-task ST model (row 1 in Table~\ref{tab:multitask}) for each task to conduct the experiments.
 For TAL, we can see the performance increase ($+1.1\%$ at average mAP) as we insert audio signals to apply cross-modal interactions.
-For SED, the model obtains a substantial performance boost ($+8.2\%$ at average mAP) when adding visual modalities, indicating the critical role of both modalities for the task.
+For SED, the model obtains a substantial performance boost ($+8.2\%$ at average mAP) when adding visual modalities, indicating the critical role of both modalities for the SED task.

-{\bf Effect of different visual encoders.} As shown in~\cref{subtab:kinetics}, we compare the performances of our models using different visual encoders.
-For both single-task (ST) and multi-task (AT) models, the performances improve by a large margin when using the visual encoder~\cite{wang2023one} fine-tuned on Kinetics-400~\cite{carreira2017quo}.
+{\bf Importance of motion information.} In Table~\ref{subtab:kinetics}, we compare the performances of our models using different visual encoders.
+For both single-task (ST) and all-task (AT) models, the performances improve by a large margin when using the visual encoder~\cite{wang2023one} fine-tuned on Kinetics-400~\cite{carreira2017quo}.
 In particular, for TAL, the improvements of $3.4\%$ and $3.5\%$ at average mAP can be observed for the ST and AT models, respectively.
 This emphasizes the importance of motion information for video localization tasks, especially for the TAL task.

+{\bf Comparison with other large-scale audio and visual encoders.} In Table~\ref{tab:encoders}, we also explore the performances of other large-scale audio and visual encoders.
+We show the results of the single-task model for the SED task.
+We find that using the audio embeddings extracted from CLAP~\cite{wu2023large} leads to poor performance.
+This may be attributed to its emphasis on global representations and insufficient fine-grained audio information modeling.
+Besides, CLIP~\cite{radford2021learning}, as a powerful visual-language pre-trained model, has comparable performances with other tri-modal aligned encoders.
+Moreover, LanguageBind~\cite{zhu2023languagebind} outperforms ImageBind~\cite{girdhar2023imagebind} in audio feature representation but is slightly weaker in visual features.
+When using both audio and visual modalities, the ONE-PEACE features can achieve the best results.